 server glx vendor string: NVIDIA Corporation client glx vendor string: NVIDIA Corporation OpenGL vendor string: NVIDIA Corporation

-If the any of those lines show a vendor other than Nvidia, something went horribly wrong.
+If any of those lines show a vendor other than Nvidia, something went horribly awry, and you might have to visit Linux Mint’s support forum to find a solution.

 If you made it to this point: congratulations!
 You now have a Linux Mint system with high-performance drivers for your graphics card, and are ready to install the Vrui VR toolkit and Vrui-based applications, including the Augmented Reality Sandbox.